awanmbandi/realworld-microservice-project/README.md

     - Once you sign up, you should have a page that looks like this...
     ![GitGuardian!](https://github.com/awanmbandi/realworld-microservice-project/blob/zdocs/images/ererere.png)

-3) Create An IAM Profile/Role For The Ansible Automation Engine (Dynamic Inventory)
+3) Create An IAM Profile/Role For The `Jenkins-CI` Server
-- Create an EC2 Service Role in IAM with AmazonEC2FullAccess Privilege
+- Create an EC2 Service Role in IAM with AdministratorAccess Privilege
 - Navigate to IAM
 ![IAM!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/zdocs/images/Screen%20Shot%202023-10-03%20at%206.20.44%20PM.png)
     - Click on `Roles`